 Zinc is a requirement for skin to function normally and to remain healthy.
 This is why products containing zinc have been used widely to treat skin conditions, including infections, acne, skin ulcers, and other skin disorders.

+You may have heard that zinc is good when you’ve got a cold.
 Research suggests that taking a zinc lozenge or syrup within 24 hours of cold symptoms starting can shorten the duration of a cold.
-However, intranasal zinc (zinc nasal spray) has been linked with the loss of smell which can be permanent.
+But it hasn’t been found to make a cold less miserable – just shorter.
+It’s not yet clear what the best dose is for that or how long you should take it.
+Be aware that intranasal zinc (zinc nasal spray) has been linked with a loss of smell that can be permanent.

 Zinc is in many foods that are part of a common diet, especially meat and seafood, and also whole grains, beans, and nuts.
-Here are seven foods with zinc:
+Here are some food sources of zinc:

 1. Oysters